15 Fun Get to Know You Games for the Office (2024 Update)

 Each participant offers three self-descriptive claims, two of which are accurate and one of which is untrue.
 The group then attempts to identify which assertion is false.
 Colleagues can have fun playing this game to get to know one another's histories and hobbies.
 It can be played anywhere.

 "Two Truths and One Lie" is a classic icebreaker game, but it's one any team can do in 15 minutes or less.
 You have the option to run this with three to four members before town halls, meetings, or stand-ups to break the ice.
-If you have new team members, you can ask them to go first so that everyone gets the chance to know them better right away.

 4. This or That